sam-almighty/WatBot/README.md

 ## Enable Text to Speech

-* Create a Watson Text to Speech(TTS) service on [Bluemix](https://console.ng.bluemix.net/catalog/services/text-to-speech/?taxonomyNavigation=apps)
+* Create a Watson Text-to-Speech(TTS) service on [Bluemix](https://console.ng.bluemix.net/catalog/services/text-to-speech/?taxonomyNavigation=apps)
 * Navigate to Service Credentials tab and click on "View Credentials".

 On Line 68 of MainActivity.java, replace the username and password placeholders with the TTS service credentials